-Graduate Teaching Assistantship (GTA)
+Graduate Assistantship (GA)

-GTAs are generally made available to qualified first and second year students who are still in the process of completing their coursework.
-In special circumstances, GTAs may also be awarded to students beyond their first two years of the program when they are available.
-They typically include an annual living stipend (in exchange for 20 hours of work per week supervised by a GSSW faculty member), a waiver of health insurance fees (for students enrolled in at least 8 credit hours), and a full tuition waiver (for students in the first two years of the program).
+GAs are generally made available to qualified first and second year students who are still in the process of completing their coursework.
+In special circumstances, GAs may also be awarded to students beyond their first two years of the program when they are available.
+They typically include an annual living stipend (in exchange for up to 20 hours of work per week supervised by a GSSW faculty member), a waiver of health insurance fees (for students enrolled in at least 8 credit hours), and a full tuition waiver (for students in the first two years of the program).
 Health insurance will not be reimbursed once students drop below 8 credit hours of enrollment, at which point students will need to pay for student health insurance or public insurance independently.

-Parameters for GTA work and eligibility are under the jurisdiction of the Office of Graduate Studies and are outlined in the Graduate Policies & Procedures Manual of that office.
+Parameters for GA work and eligibility are under the jurisdiction of the Office of Graduate Education and are outlined in the Graduate Policies & Procedures Manual of that office.

-GTA work assignments and faculty supervisors are assigned based on:
+GA work assignments and faculty supervisors are assigned based on:

-- a) Faculty requests for particular students, including contractual obligations for new faculty and for grant-related commitments; - Faculty requests for assistance with tasks that enhance the educational experience of doctoral students; - c) Student requests for particular faculty supervisors; - d) Substantive and/or methodological match; and/or, - e) Student career goals.
+- a) Faculty requests for particular students, including contractual obligations for new faculty and for grant-related commitments; - b) Faculty requests for assistance with tasks that enhance the educational experience of doctoral students; - c) Student requests for particular faculty supervisors; - d) Substantive and/or methodological match; and/or, - e) Student career goals.

-The Associate Dean for Doctoral Education makes GTA faculty supervisor assignments on an annual basis prior to the beginning of the academic year.
+The Associate Dean for Doctoral Education makes GA faculty supervisor assignments on an annual basis prior to the beginning of the academic year.
 While every effort will be made to accommodate faculty and student requests, there is no guarantee and assumptions should not be made about assignments until officially notified by the Associate Dean for Doctoral Education.
-Should any problems arise in the GTA work assignments, the student and/or faculty supervisor should notify the Associate Dean for Doctoral Education promptly so the situation can be addressed.
+Should any problems arise in the GA work assignments, the student and/or faculty supervisor should notify the Associate Dean for Doctoral Education promptly so the situation can be addressed.

-GTA responsibilities may include teaching, research, or administrative responsibilities.
+GA responsibilities may include teaching, research, or administrative responsibilities.
 However, as the primary purpose of the Ph.D. program is to produce highly qualified emerging scholars for the social work field, responsibilities should primarily be focused on research-related activities.
 In general, no more than 10-15% (2-3 hours per week) of the students' time should be focused on teaching and administrative responsibilities.
 Faculty request for teaching support should primarily rely on the teaching practicum required of all second year doctoral students.

-GSSW Pre-Doctoral Assistantships
+GSSW Pre-Dissertation Assistantships

-GSSW Pre-Doctoral Assistantships are generally made available to qualified third year students who have met their second year milestones (see section on Year Two Programmatic Milestones above).
-Students who have not completed all of their Year Two Programmatic Milestones by the end of their second academic year are not eligible for GSSW Pre-Doctoral Assistantship funding.
+GSSW Pre-Dissertation Assistantships are generally made available to qualified third year students who have met their second year milestones (see section on Year Two Programmatic Milestones above).
+Students who have not completed all of their Year Two Programmatic Milestones by the end of their second academic year are not eligible for GSSW Pre-Dissertation Assistantship funding.
 Attainment of Year Two Programmatic Milestones after the second academic year has ended does not meet the requirement for eligibility and, as such, funding for only part of the third year experience is not permitted.

-The availability and number of GSSW Pre-Doctoral Assistantships are contingent upon funding and may vary year to year, although every effort will be made to fund the Assistantships at the same funding level as GTA living stipends, and to provide (6) Assistantships each year.
+The availability and number of GSSW Pre-Dissertation Assistantships are contingent upon funding and may vary year to year, although every effort will be made to fund the Assistantships at the same funding level as GA living stipends, and to provide up to (6) Assistantships each year.

-For AY 2018-2019, GSSW will offer:
+For AY 2019-2020, GSSW will offer:

-Type of Assistantship Funding Level GSSW Dean's Pre-Doctoral Assistantship (3) GTA Stipend Level Susan S. Manning Pre-Doctoral Assistantship (1) GTA Stipend Level Walter F. LaMendola Pre-Doctoral Assistantship (1) GTA Stipend Level James R. Moran, Pre-Doctoral Assistantship (1) GTA Stipend Level
+Type of Assistantship Funding Level GSSW Dean's Pre-Dissertation Assistantship (2) GA Stipend Level Jeffrey M. Jenson Pre-Dissertation Assistantship (1) GA Stipend Level Walter F. LaMendola Pre-Dissertation (1) GA Stipend Level Assistantship Susan S. Manning Pre-Dissertation Assistantship (1) GA Stipend Level James R. Moran Pre-Dissertation Assistantship (1) GA Stipend Level